Lyndon B. Johnson: Vietnam War

 In early 1966, Senator Robert F. Kennedy harshly criticized Johnson's bombing campaign, stating that the U.S. may be headed "on a road from which there is no turning back, a road that leads to catastrophe for all mankind."
 Soon thereafter, the Senate Foreign Relations Committee, chaired by Senator James William Fulbright, held televised hearings examining the administration's Vietnam policy.
 In July, polling results indicated that Americans favored the bombing campaign by a five-to-one margin; however, in August a Defense Department study indicated that the bombing campaign was having minimal impact on North Vietnam.
 By late 1966, multiple sources began to report progress was being made against the North Vietnamese logistics and infrastructure; Johnson was urged to begin peace discussions.
 English philosopher Bertrand Russell initiated the International War Crimes Tribunal to condemn the American effort.
 The gap with Hanoi, however, was an unbridgeable demand on both sides for a unilateral end to bombing and withdrawal of forces.
 Johnson grew more and more anxious about justifying war casualties, and talked of the need for decisive victory, despite the unpopularity of the cause.
 By the end of 1966, it was clear that the air campaign and the pacification effort had both failed, and Johnson agreed to McNamara's new recommendation to add 70,000 troops in 1967 and the CIA's recommendations to increased bombings against North Vietnam.
 The bombing escalation ended secret talks being held with North Vietnam, but U.S. leaders did not consider North Vietnamese intentions in those talks to be genuine.

-A female demonstrator offers a flower to a soldier during a 1967 anti-war demonstration at the Pentagon.
+A female demonstrator offers a flower to a soldier during the 1967 March on the Pentagon anti-Vietnam War protest.

 By the middle of 1967 nearly 70,000 Americans had been killed or wounded in the war, which was being commonly described in the news media and elsewhere as a "stalemate."
 In January and February, probes were made to assess North Vietnamese's willingness to discuss peace, but they fell on deaf ears.
 Ho Chi Minh declared that the only solution was a unilateral U.S. withdrawal.
 A Gallup, Inc. poll in July 1967 showed that 52 percent of Americans disapproved of the president's handling of the war, and only 34 percent thought progress was being made.
 Nonetheless, Johnson agreed to an increase of 55,000 troops, bringing the total to 525,000.
 In August, Johnson, with the Joint Chiefs' support, decided to expand the air campaign and exempted only Hanoi, Haiphong and a buffer zone with China from the target list.
 Later that month McNamara told a Senate subcommittee that an expanded air campaign would not bring Hanoi to the peace table.
 The Joint Chiefs were astounded, and threatened mass resignation; McNamara was summoned to the White House for a three-hour dressing down.
 Nevertheless, Johnson had received reports from the CIA confirming McNamara's analysis at least in part.
 In the meantime an election establishing a constitutional government in the South was concluded and provided hope for peace talks.